kampersanda/xcdat/README.md

 ### `xcdat_predictive_search`

-It tests the `predictive_search` operation for a given index.
+It tests the `predictive_search` operation for a given dictionary.
 Given a query string via `stdin`, it prints the first `n` keywords starting with a given string, where `n` is one of the parameters.

 ```
 $ xcdat_predictive_search idx.bin -n 3